-RBC Dominion Securities Inc. of Toronto, Ontario and Goldman Sachs & Co.
+Scotia Capital Inc. of Toronto, Ontario, TD Securities Inc. of Toronto, Ontario, RBC Dominion Securities Inc. of Toronto, Ontario and Goldman Sachs & Co.
 LLC of New York, New York, or such other parties as the Manager may retain, will act as prime brokers for the Fund pursuant to separate prime brokerage agreements.
-The prime brokers provide prime brokerage services to the Fund, including trade execution and settlement, custody and securities lending in connection with the short sale strategies of the Fund.
+The prime brokers provide prime brokerage services to the Fund, including trade execution and settlement, custody, margin lending and securities lending in connection with the short sale strategies of the Fund.
 The Fund may appoint additional prime brokers from time to time.

-RBC Dominion Securities Inc. and Goldman Sachs & Co.
+Scotia Capital Inc., TD Securities Inc. and Goldman Sachs & Co.
 LLC are not affiliates or associates of the Manager or the Fund.